Poietic Generator

-The Poietic Generator is a social-network game designed by Olivier Auber in 1986, and developed from 1987 under the label free art thanks to many contributors.
+The Poietic Generator is a social-network game designed by Olivier Auber in 1986; it was developed from 1987 under the label free art thanks to many contributors.
 The game takes place within a two-dimensional matrix in the tradition of board games and its principle is similar to both Conway's Game of Life and the surrealists' exquisite corpse.

 However, it differs from these models in several respects.
 It is not an algorithm like Conway's, but human players who control in real time the graphic elements of a global matrix, based on one unit per person.
 Unlike the exquisite corpse, in which there are always hidden parts, here all the players' actions are visible at all times by each of them.
-Unlike board games, there is no concept of winning or losing, the goal of the game is simply to collectively draw recognizable forms and to observe how we create them together.
+Unlike board games, there is no concept of winning or losing, the goal of the game is simply to collectively draw recognizable forms and to observe how people create them together.